-In February 2015, the Company entered into a mining option agreement with 2973090 Canada Inc a private company wholly-owned and controlled by Glenn J. Mullan the CEO and a director of the Company.
-For more detail on this transaction refer to Note 17 Subsequent Events.
+In April 2015, the Company issued 300,000 of its common shares to acquire the Boston Bulldog Prospect from 2973090 Canada Inc a private company wholly-owned and controlled by Glenn J. Mullan the CEO and a director of the Company.
+For more detail on this transaction refer to Note 8 Exploration and evaluation assets.